Notes from Saly: Ideas, Nerves, and Everything in Between

 I’m still thinking about Saly, and I suspect I will be for a while, not only because of the retreat itself, but also because at some point the conversations moved to a space with louder music, dimmer lights, and far fewer learning objectives.
 It turns out that people who spend their days thinking seriously about education are also surprisingly good dancers.

-I’m also deeply grateful to the Daara Secretariat team for holding the retreat with such care and intention.
+I’m also deeply grateful to the Daara Secretariat team for holding the retreat with such care and intention, and to partners like Gates Foundation, represented by Izzy Boggild-Jones, whose steady emphasis on learning, reflection, and long-term thinking framed the retreat in ways that felt both challenging and reassuring.
 From the big picture to the smallest details, their work made it possible for the rest of us to simply show up, engage fully, and focus on the work.